 This course introduces the student to the personal and professional qualities and of a master educator.
-Students learn all aspects of student education from the ideal learning environment through various learning styles, classroom management, teaching methods and techniques, lesson planning, and educational aids.
-Students learn how to best present material and how to assess and advise their cosmetology students.
+Students have the opportunity to learn all aspects of student education from the ideal learning environment through various learning styles, classroom management, teaching methods and techniques, lesson planning, and educational aids.
+Students have the opportunity to learn how to best present material and how to assess and advise their cosmetology students.
 Special attention is given to teaching in the salon and how to create the optimal, real-life experience for the cosmetology student.
 The course finishes by preparing students for careers and employment as a cosmetology instructor.
 This course contains 250 total hours, with 100 hours of theory (lecture) and 150 hours practical (lab).